 Living conditions mandated by the USDA for organic livestock include access to pasture, access to shade and indoor shelter, an exercise area, and appropriateness based on the stage of life, climate, and environment.

 Health and care for organic livestock is addressed by NOP and includes issues such as feeding, living conditions, types of medications allowed and other basic care practices.

-If you take a look at the rules surrounding health care and general care of organic livestock, you'll also see that there are some major exceptions to the rules and those exceptions are not fully or clearly defined.
-For example, NOP states that all organic livestock must have access to pasture, but exceptions include issues like poor weather, breeding time, and shipping schedules if access to pasture would damage the farm's soil and more.
+If you take a look at the rules surrounding health care and general care of organic livestock, you'll also see that there are some major exceptions to the rules, and those exceptions are not fully or clearly defined.
+For example, NOP states that all organic livestock must have access to pasture, but exceptions include issues like poor weather, breeding time, shipping schedules, if access to pasture would damage the farm's soil, and more.
 All of these exceptions are self-defined, leaving the rules up for personal interpretation, which in the end is meant to benefit the producer, not the livestock.

 Multiple animal welfare issues are not even covered by NOP, for example:

 - There are no rules to protect organic male chicks in egg-laying operations.
 They can be ground up, gassed, suffocated, thrown into garbage bags or disposed of in other unsavory ways.